 Aside from this, Malaysia is more developed than here neighboring countries.
 If you are looking for more western standards, Malaysia is the place to be!

 If you like a little luxury, then you will like Bali!
 That tourism is booming is not a big surprise.
 Despite this, the locals are so pure, it amazes me.
 The three weeks we spent on Bali we spend mostly in the North and East.
 You will find less tourism and lots of positive karma here.
+Check out this 10 day Bali itineray if you have less time to spend on this beautiful island.

 This Indonesian island, where 80% is Muslim, stole our hearts.
 In Bali we decide not to rent a scooter because of the busy roads and the bad condition most of them are in.
 But on Lombok the roads are much better.
 Lombok is not as busy as Bali and believe it or not, the roads are beautiful.
 This may not be to everyone’s liking but you can get a long way with a private chauffeur.
 The Air Terjun Benang Kembalu near Tetebatu are a must see and the drive is amazing.
 This place in the middle of the rice fields is a perfect place to stay before climbing the Mount Rinjani.
 Lombok was a real highlight on our trip around the world with a toddler.